California Construction Lenders — Banks & Credit Unions

 - PNC Bank continued BBVA USA's construction lending in California after the June 2021 acquisition.
 PNC offers construction-to-permanent in 9 states (AL, AZ, CA, CO, FL, NM, TN, TX, WA) matching BBVA's former footprint.

 - Normandy is the only identified California construction lender that explicitly accepts owner-builders statewide through both broker and direct channels.
-Wells Fargo technically allows owner-builders but requires 2-3 prior completed construction projects.
+Wells Fargo historically allowed owner-builders with 2-3 prior completed construction projects but discontinued its consumer construction loan program in 2025-2026.

-- Banner Bank offers up to 95% LTV on conforming construction loans with 660+ FICO, one of the highest LTV ratios available for construction lending in California.
+- Some regional banks offer up to 95% LTV on conforming construction loans with 660+ FICO, among the highest LTV ratios available for construction lending in California.
+Check the Bank & Portfolio Lenders above sorted by max LTV.

 - Columbia Bank (formerly Umpqua) is acquiring Pacific Premier Bank (~$18B assets, heavy SoCal presence), which will dramatically expand its California construction lending footprint.